We Britons really do eat too much sugar: 700g of the sweet stuff a week. That's an average of 140 teaspoons per person.

 Nutrition labels tell you how much sugar a food contains.
-If an item’s total sugar content is over 22.5g per 100g, it is high in sugar.
+If an item's total sugar content is more than 22.5g per 100g, it is high in sugar.
 Anything under 5g of total sugar per 100g is low.

 Here are some simple tips to help you gradually cut down on the amount of added sugar in your diet.

-Many breakfast cereals are high in sugar, with some containing up to 37% in sugar.
-Try switching to lower sugar cereals or those with no added sugar, such as:
+Many breakfast cereals are high in sugar.
+Try switching to lower-sugar cereals or those with no added sugar, such as:

 - plain porridge